Some of us are too busy to care about the difference between content writing and copywriting.

 If you apply the rules of direct response, all the while keeping your brand awareness sensibilities, you’ve got the basis for a cracking business blog that not only informs but converts.

 Interestingly enough, direct response copywriting is often long-form, and according to Crazy Egg, it outperforms short-form by 30%.

 Oh, and the grandmaster of advertising, David Ogilvy said something along the lines, “The more you tell, the more you sell.”
 What a wordsmith.
 Sadly, he was nowhere near as pretty on camera as his nephew.

 Well, I suggest you mull all this over.

 Take time to fully appreciate how brilliant using both techniques (and even merging the two) could be for your website.
-If you’re still on the fence about employing someone to write for your business, then you’ve either missed all my other posts or you don’t understand the value.
+If you’re still on the fence about employing someone to write for your business, then you’ve either missed all my other posts / you have no money / you refuse to understand the value.

-If however, you’re starting to see the proverbial light, you know where to find me.
+If however, you’re starting to see the proverbial light, click here to find out more.